turingschool/backend-curriculum-site/module3/projects/viewing_party/index.md

 Below are skills that are more general/necessary on the job that are practiced by completing the goals above.

 * Reading Documentation
-* Implementing concepts that are not explicitley taught
+* Implementing concepts that are not explicitly taught
-* Pracitce individual reasearch (articles, videos, mentors)
+* Practice individual research (articles, videos, mentors)
 * Team communication
 * Prioritizing goals/user stories
 * Time management